hboutemy/maven-bench/README.md

 This Apache Camel version contains 841 modules.

 The *maven.binaries.path* property corresponds to the path where the needed Maven distributions will be automatically downloaded by the tests.
 Downloads are performed during *@Before* execution.
-If you want to apply measures on Maven head you can execute the following commands where {maven-distrib-location} has to be replaced with the url given by the *maven.binaries.path* property of *maven-bench.properties* file.
+If you want to apply measures on Maven head, you can execute the following commands where {maven-distrib-location} has to be replaced with the url given by the *maven.binaries.path* property of *maven-bench.properties* file:
-:
 ```
 git clone https://github.com/apache/maven.git
 cd maven
 mvn -DdistributionTargetDir="{maven-distrib-location}/apache-maven-head" clean package
 ```

 Heap size can be fixed with the help of [@HeapSize](https://github.com/quick-perf/doc/wiki/JVM-annotations#heapsize).
-As we are going to see thereafter, in the range of 3.2.5 to 3.6.2 Maven version, heap allocation level is the highest with Maven 3.2.5 and the smallest with Maven 3.6.2.
+As we are going to see thereafter, in the range of 3.2.5 to 3.6.2 Maven versions, heap allocation level is the highest with Maven 3.2.5 and the smallest with Maven 3.6.2.
-With [our execution context](measures/execution-context-2019-09-01-18-48-41.txt), Maven 3.2.5 and an heap size between 6 Go and 9 Go, one measure of heap allocation lasts around one minute.
+With [our execution context](measures/execution-context-2019-09-01-18-48-41.txt), Maven 3.2.5 and a heap size between 6 Go and 9 Go, one measure of heap allocation lasts around one minute.
 The test length is about one minute and a half with a 5 Go heap size, probably due to more garbage collection.
-With Maven 3.6.2, the test length is around 15 s for an heap size between 1 Go to 9 Go.
+With Maven 3.6.2, the test length is around 15 s for a heap size between 1 Go to 9 Go.

 # Benchmark heap allocation of several Maven releases